PrincepaulIzuogu/research-paper/README.md

 COVID-19 has certainly accelerated the adoption of digital solutions, many of the aforementioned obstacles still remain in place.
 Going forward, it will be important to create an enabling environment that ensures that digital healthcare can reach its full potential and continue to play an important role in providing quality patient care.

 ######  🔷REFERENCE
- Kara.G.(2020):Telehealth visits have skyrocketed for older adults, but some concerns & barriers remain:Institute for Healthcare Policy & Innovation. https://ihpi.umich.edu/news/poll-telehealth-visits-have-skyrocketed-older-adults-some-concerns-barriers-remain
+ 🔸Kara.G.(2020):Telehealth visits have skyrocketed for older adults, but some concerns & barriers remain:Institute for Healthcare Policy & Innovation. https://ihpi.umich.edu/news/poll-telehealth-visits-have-skyrocketed-older-adults-some-concerns-barriers-remain

- Elizabeth.c.(2021):Why COVID-19 Vaccine Research Remains Critical:University of Kentuckey. http://uknow.uky.edu/research/why-covid-19-vaccine-research-remains-critical
+ 🔸Elizabeth.c.(2021):Why COVID-19 Vaccine Research Remains Critical:University of Kentuckey. http://uknow.uky.edu/research/why-covid-19-vaccine-research-remains-critical

- Bartalan.M.(2019):Digital Health Research:The Medical Futurist. https://medicalfuturist.com/research/
+ 🔸Bartalan.M.(2019):Digital Health Research:The Medical Futurist. https://medicalfuturist.com/research/

- Thomas.s.(n.d.):PricewaterhouseCoopers:Digital Healthcare.PwC. https://www.strategyand.pwc.com/de/en/industries/health/digital-healthcare.html
+ 🔸Thomas.s.(n.d.):PricewaterhouseCoopers:Digital Healthcare.PwC. https://www.strategyand.pwc.com/de/en/industries/health/digital-healthcare.html

+ 🔸Bartalan.M.(2019):The Medical Futurist:1 Year Of COVID: How COVID-19 Catalysed Digital Health Trends - Live Q&A with The Medical Futurist.
+YouTube. https://www.youtube.com/watch?v=tGbkEvK58G0